mapmeld/scraping-by-in-nodejs/README.md

 ### Thinking about NodeJS, servers, and modules

-NodeJS servers are similar to that pseudocode example, especially if you use a framework like ExpressJS.
+NodeJS servers, especially frameworks like ExpressJS, are similar to that pseudocode.
 But before you write a server, it's easier to write a module.
-A module can be a set of data and functions which you can import into other NodeJS programs.
-Using Browserify and WebPack, you can also use many modules as client-side / browser libraries.
+A module is a set of data and functions which you can import into other NodeJS programs.
+Using tools such as Browserify or WebPack, you could also use modules as client-side / browser libraries.
 There are also NodeJS command line tools and small hardware devices.

-In this example, scraping a [list of world leaders from Wikipedia] (https://en.wikipedia.org/wiki/List_of_current_heads_of_state_and_government), there is a good use case to separate your app and the leader module.
+In this example, scraping a <a href='https://en.wikipedia.org/wiki/List_of_current_heads_of_state_and_government'>list of world leaders from Wikipedia</a>, there is a good use case to separate your app and the leader module.
 You could probably turn it into an interesting API, where people can request the full table, an individual country, or historical data.

-If you don't do a lot of calls to other websites and servers, you might think about making a step-by-step, synchronous program like this:
+Your first guess might be to make a step-by-step program like this:

 ```javascript
 // pseudocode!